nyyu-io/docs.nyyu.io/docs/api/oauth2/oauth2-summary.md

+---
+id: oauth2-summary
+title: OAuth2 API Introduction
+sidebar_label: OAuth2 API Introduction
+sidebar_position: 1
+---

 The `OAuth2Registration` type represents the configuration for OAuth2 social login providers.
 This is used to handle OAuth2 authentication with various providers.

 ### Type: `OAuth2Registration`

 #### Schema: